 Should any bank incur, or may incur an exposure to an individual counterparty (other than an exempt exposure) which results in or may result in it exceeding any of the limits set out above, this must be reported immediately to the CBB for its consideration.
 Where the exposure or counterparty is not exempt, action must be taken to immediately bring the exposure back within applicable limits as soon as possible.

-MODULE CM: Credit Risk Management CHAPTER CM-5: The Monitoring and Control of Large Exposures of Banks Licensed by the CBB submitted to the CBB.
-The Policy Statement must be part of the Risk management Policy of the bank.
-Furthermore, banks must not implement significant changes to these policies without prior discussion with the CBB.
+MODULE CM: Credit Risk Management CHAPTER CM-5: The Monitoring and Control of Large Exposures of Banks Licensed by the CBB

 CM-5.8 Policy Statements